simlabs101/blender-horizon-world-exporter/README.md

 # Blender to Meta Horizon Exporter

 A comprehensive Blender add-on designed specifically for Meta Horizon Worlds asset creation.
-This tool provides material analysis, export tools, and a guided workflow wizard to ensure your assets meet Meta Horizon Worlds requirements.
+This tool provides material analysis, export tools, and a guided workflow wizard to help your assets meet Meta Horizon Worlds requirements.

 ## Features